John F. Turner

 John F. Turner (born March 3, 1942) was Director of the United States Fish and Wildlife Service from 1989 to 1993 and United States Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs from 2001 to 2005.
 A lifelong river guide, dude rancher, wildlife biologist and conservative conservationist, Turner served as a Teton County Republican in the Wyoming Legislature for 20 years before being appointed to the George H. W. Bush and George W. Bush administrations.

 Early life

 John F. Turner was born in Moose, Wyoming.
 He was raised in Jackson Hole, where his father owned Triangle X Ranch.
-He is the third generation of Turners to run the ranch, an inholding in Grand Teton National Park.
+He is the third generation of Turners to operate a concession the Triangle X Dude Ranch under a contract with Grand Teton National Park.
+The concession lies within Grand Teton National Park.
+The Turner's bought the land in the 1920's and then sold to the Snake River Land Company, an agent working for the Rockefeller's.
+The land was later donated to the federal government for the formation of Grand Teton National Park (Grand Teton National Park Service records).
 He was educated at the University of Notre Dame, receiving a B.A. in biology in 1964.
 He was assistant director for the University of Notre Dame foreign studies program in Innsbruck for 1964-65.
 He then attended the University of Michigan and received an M.S. in wildlife ecology in 1970.